heasm66/unz/README.md

  -d                 Show the dictionary section.
  -f                 Show all sections (default).
  -g                 Show the grammar section.
- --gametext         Output only a'gametext.txt' format of all text in the file.
+ --gametext         Output only a 'gametext.txt' format of all text in the file.
  -h, --help, /?
 Show this help.
  --hexdump          Show raw hexdump before each section.
  --hide             Don't show the abbreviation insertion points in the strings.